ibm-cloud-docs/codeengine/deploy-job.md

 * Set up your [{{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-install-cli) environment.
 * [Create a job](#create-job-cli).

 To run a job with the CLI, use the `jobrun submit` command.
+For a complete listing of options, see the [`ibmcloud ce jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command.

 The following example creates five new instances to run the container image that is specified in the `testjob` job.
 The resource limits and requests are applied per instance, so each instance gets 128 MB memory and 1 vCPU.
 This job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.